HeZhang33/LLM-Fine-Tuning-Azure/labs/ui_dashboard/llama2_fine_tuning_aml_dashboard.md

 You also need to specify the 'prompt' (i.e. input) and the 'completion' (i.e. output) columns to guide the fine-tuning process.
 <ol><img src="../images/screenshot-aml-ft-select-training-data-map-columns.png " alt="Screenshot of AML fine tuning - choose training / validation / test data, and map the prompt and completion columns." width="600"/></ol>

+### Step 5 (Optional): Choose your **Validation data**
+You can select your validation data by following the similar procedure as you do for the training data.
+Or, you can leave it as the default setting (i.e. an automtic split of the training data will be used for validation).

+### Step 6 (Optional): Choose your **Test data**
+You can select your test data by following the similar procedure as you do for the training data.
+Or, you can leave it as the default setting (i.e. an automtic split of the training data will be used for testing).